OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 #### Overview

-Biometric authentication on iOS is represented by Touch ID fingerprint sensing system.
-Touch ID sensor is operated by SecureEnclave<sup>[1]</sup> security coprocessor and do not expose fingerprint data to any other systems.
-With Touch ID set up, password is required only in certain cases (after 5 unsuccessful attempts, if device has been rebooted or was not unlocked in last 48 hours, etc), which encourages user to use longer and more complex passwords<sup>[2]</sup>.
+Biometric authentication on iOS is represented by the Touch ID fingerprint sensing system.
+Touch ID sensor is operated by the SecureEnclave<sup>[1]</sup> security coprocessor and do not expose fingerprint data to any other parts of the system.
+With Touch ID set up, password is required only in certain cases (after 5 unsuccessful attempts, if device has been rebooted or was not unlocked in last 48 hours, etc), which encourages the user to set longer and more complex passwords<sup>[2]</sup>.

 Third-party apps have two ways to incorporate system-provided Touch ID authentication:
-* `LocalAuthentication.framework`<sup>[3]</sup> can be used to ask user to authenticate via Touch ID.
-The app can’t access the any data associated with the enrolled fingerprint and is notified only whether authentication was successful or not.
+- `LocalAuthentication.framework`<sup>[3]</sup> is a higher level API that can be used to authenticate user via Touch ID.
+The app can’t access any data associated with the enrolled fingerprint and is notified only whether authentication passed successfully or not.
+Altho authentication is managed by system, make that your code is written in a hard-to-bypass way.
-* `Security.framwork`<sup>[4]</sup> gives access to Keychain Services, whose Access Control mechanism allows to protect Keychain items with Touch ID.
-This framework has C API, but there are dozens of 3rd party wrappers who makes work with Keychain as simple as with NSUserDefaults<sup>[5]</sup>. `Security.framework` is lower level API than  `LocalAuthentication.framework`, and is not always the most convenient option to use.
+- `Security.framework`<sup>[4]</sup> is a lower level API to access Keychain Services.
+When saving the item to Keychain, `SecAccessControlCreateFlags` can be included into request to define when the item can be retrieved back: after `.devicePasscode` (`kSecAccessControlDevicePasscode`) will be entered, authentication via `.touchIDAny` (`kSecAccessControlTouchIDAny`) passed, `.userPresence` (`kSecAccessControlUserPresence`) verified via TouchID with possible fallback to device passcode, etc. This is a perfect option if your app needs to associate some secret data with biometric authentication, since access control is managed on a system-level and can not be bypassed to get stored data. `Security.framework` has C API, but there are dozens of open source wrappers making access to Keychain as simple as to NSUserDefaults<sup>[5]</sup>. `Security.framework` underlies  `LocalAuthentication.framework`; Apple recommends to default to higher-level APIs whenever possible.

 #### Static Analysis
-#### With Source Code
 ##### LocalAuthentication.framework
 From developer's point of view, work with `LocalAuthentication.framework` is pretty straightforward: create instance of `LAContext`, ensure that OS and device support biometric authentication policy, evaluate policy with completion handler and title string explaining to user why she is requested to pass authentication right now.
 `LAPolicy` has two options:
-	* `deviceOwnerAuthentication`(Swift) or `LAPolicyDeviceOwnerAuthentication`(Objective-C) - using Touch ID or the device password
+	- `deviceOwnerAuthentication`(Swift) or `LAPolicyDeviceOwnerAuthentication`(Objective-C) - using Touch ID or the device password
-	* `deviceOwnerAuthenticationWithBiometrics` (Swift) or `LAPolicyDeviceOwnerAuthenticationWithBiometrics`(Objective-C) - use Touch ID only
+	- `deviceOwnerAuthenticationWithBiometrics` (Swift) or `LAPolicyDeviceOwnerAuthenticationWithBiometrics`(Objective-C) - use Touch ID only

 Appropriate error will be returned to completion handler in following cases: authentication failed, user cancelled authentication, user have chosen fallback, system cancelled authentication, passcode is not set on device, TouchID is not available, TouchID is not enrolled.